czue/pegasus-docs/getting-started.md

 export PEGASUS_USING_TEAMS=1
 ```

-If your project doesn't use teams you should skip this step.
+If your project doesn't plan to use teams you should skip this step.

 ## Make a directory and start project